DillonHammill/CytoExploreR/README.md

   - gate saving directly to an openCyto `gatingTemplate` for future use
   - support for using both manual and automated gating approaches through linking to `openCyto`
-  - visualisation of flowFrames, flowSets, GatingHierarchies and GatingSets using `cyto_plot`
+  - exploratory visualisations of all existing cytometry data classes using `cyto_plot`
   - visualisation of complete gating strategies with back-gating and/or gate tracking using `cyto_plot_gating_scheme`
   - visualisation of gating trees using `cyto_plot_gating_tree`